 Tip: Keep Your Final Selections Together

-Find a divided tray or a plastic container with several divisions, use that to keep your selections in, so that they are within easy reach while you work.
+Find a divided tray or a plastic container with several divisions and use that to keep your selections in so that they are within easy reach while you work.

 My favourite is a cut glass divided sweet dish that was my grandmother's.

 Step 2: Prepare to Embellish Each Seam With Fancy Stitches

 There are two main ways to cover your stitches: by hand or by machine.

 Traditionally, this was done with hand embroidery.
 Feather stitch, and its many variations, were used extensively.
 Herringbone and fly stitch were also very popular.

 Choose a thread which picks up the colour from one of the patches in the foundation block but not the colour of the patches you are sewing along.
 This distributes the colour across the block.
 (A good use of design principles.)
 Then, decide on the stitch you are going to use.

 Now that's fast!
 With the advent of wonderful embroidery stitches built into many sewing machines, even the inexpensive models, you can stitch over the seams with a multitude of new stitch designs.

 If you use machine embroidery threads, the stitches shine on the block.
 Very pretty!
 Choose from the many fabulous new machine embroidery threads that are currently available.

 Here are some of the stitches that are traditionally used in crazy patchwork, along with how to stitch them.